Dannyj1/HadesIIRandomizer/README.md

 - **Elemental Traits**: The elemental traits (water, fire, etc.) offered by the gods are randomized.
 This affects the way you should approach infusion boons.

 ## Prerequisites
 **NOTE**: These instructions are NOT for the Thunderstore version of the mod.
-If you are using the Thunderstore version, you will need to manually install the dependencies or use the fork of the R2modman that can be found in the [Hades Modding Discord](https://discord.gg/KuMbyrN).
+If you are using the Thunderstore version, you will need to manually install the dependencies or use the fork of the R2modman that can be found [here](https://github.com/xiaoxiao921/r2modmanPlus/releases).

 Before installing the mod, make sure you have the following installed:
 1. The latest version of [ModImporter](https://www.nexusmods.com/hades2/mods/1): https://www.nexusmods.com/hades2/mods/1